mcjojos/mars-rovers/trunk/MarsRovers/ReadMe.txt

 MarsRovers has a PlaneTable where it is positioned, a position (x, y) and a direction (North, East, South, West).
 It provides a method to receive commands and to execute them.
-Receipt and execution of commands can be also done in one step, invoking one method.
+Receipt and execution of commands can be also done in one step.
 A command controller is responsible to parse the commands, store them in a FIFO queue and execute them.
 The command design pattern is used to implement the three possible commands, thus making it easily extentable with other commands.
 The three possible instructions are modelled in an Enum, providing for each one the proper command implementation during construction time.
 This way only three